lastofpudge/GModal/README.md

 });
 ```

-`.js-modal` is a selector for modal open button.
+`.js-modal` is a selector for the modal open button.

 You can specify a target for the modal buttons: